22 June – 24 Oct 2025 | Brent Biennale 2025 by Lynn Lu

 28 Feb 2025 | The Phenomenology of Blood in Performance Art; Routledge by Lynn Lu

-Delighted to contribute a chapter to this major new publication that expands the philosophical contextualisation of blood, its presence and absence, across the practice of performance art from a phenomenological perspective.
+Delighted to have contributed a chapter to this major new publication that expands the philosophical contextualisation of blood, its presence and absence, across the practice of performance art from a phenomenological perspective.

 This incredible analysis of this performance art will be of huge interest to students and practitioners of live art, performance art, phenomenology, and performance philosophy.